tigerfarm/arduino/Altair101/READMEuserGuide.md

 ````
 [MP3 Player Sound Effects](#MP3-Player-Sound-Effects):
 ````
-+ Manage the playing of MP3 files for sound effects such as a beep when flipping switches to change modes.
++ Manage which MP3 files are played for each sound effect, such as a beep when flipping switches to change modes.
 ````

 ##### Mode Front Panel Indicator Lights